riequilibrium/pdf-links/README.md

-# QR Code Generator for Posts/Pages

-This plugin generates QR Codes automatically after you publish a Post/Page and it is visible in the Admin area.
-This QR Code links directly to the Post/Page you have just created.
+# PDF Links

+This plugin adds a section in the product page where you can add PDF links in Booster's Custom Tabs.

 No need to set anything!